pgoltstein/densitypeakclustering/README.md

 ## Demo's

-The demo folder holds two notebooks:
+The demo folder holds the following files:
-1. "demo_functionality.ipynb": A demonstration of the functionality of the python toolbox
-2. "demo_paper_figures.ipynb": Code to reproduce a selection of figures from the original paper using this python toolbox.
+1. demo_paper_figures.ipynb: Code to reproduce a selection of figures from the original paper using this python toolbox.
+2. fig1.dat: Data point coordinates of figure 1 of the paper
+3. fig2_panelB.dat: Data point coordinates of figure 2B of the paper
+4. fig2_panelC.dat: Data point coordinates of figure 2C of the paper
+5. cluster_dp.m: Original code from the authors of the paper

 ## Installation